 - ipsilateral headache

-- ipsilateral intracranial haemorrhage and associated focal neurological deficits
+- ipsilateral intracranial hemorrhage and associated focal neurological deficits

 The pathophysiological mechanism is unknown but thought to be secondary to increased cerebral blood flow (CBF) from a loss of cerebral autoregulation 1,2.
 Hyperperfusion is defined as CBF >100% above preoperative baseline but patients have been reported to be symptomatic with increases of 20-40% 1,4.

-Features are consistent with cerebral oedema and/or intracerebral haemorrhage ipsilateral to the side of the carotid artery procedure 4,7.
-The cerebral oedema is classically of the white matter and is hypodense, diffuse, and may or may not have associated mass effect 4,7.
-The intracerebral haemorrhages are hyperdense and may either be petechial or large in morphology 4,7.
+Features are consistent with cerebral edema and/or intracerebral hemorrhage ipsilateral to the side of the carotid artery procedure 4,7.
+The cerebral edema is classically of the white matter and is hypodense, diffuse, and may or may not have associated mass effect 4,7.
+The intracerebral hemorrhages are hyperdense and may either be petechial or large in morphology 4,7.